 Identification of acute SARS-CoV-2 (COVID-19) infection is made by Nucleic Acid Testing (NAT) on respiratory tract sampling.

-The sensitivity of testing depends on the stage of disease, the quality of sample collection, the nature of the swab used, and assay performance.
+The sensitivity of testing depends on the stage of disease, nature of the swab used, quality of sample collected and assay performance.

 Self-collection of nose and throat swabs can be used for respiratory virus NAT.
 The validity of self-swabbing for influenza has been reviewed, and suggests reasonable sensitivity (pooled estimate 87%) compared to swabs taken by healthcare workers (HCWs).

-This approach was suggested for use in influenza research and surveillance and studies.
-Throat washes and gargles have also been used for the diagnosis of SARS with reasonable efficacy (including monitoring hospitalised patients already known to be NAT positive), and also for influenza and respiratory tract bacteria.
+This approach was suggested for use in influenza research, and surveillance and studies.
+Throat washes, saliva samples and gargles have also been used for the diagnosis of SARS-CoV-2 with reasonable efficacy.
+This includes monitoring hospitalised patients already known to be NAT positive, and for influenza and respiratory tract bacteria.

-- In the context of identifying COVID-19 patients with maximal sensitivity, self-collected swabs are likely to be somewhat less sensitive than recommended HCW-collected upper respiratory tract swabs.
+- In the context of identifying COVID-19 patients with maximal sensitivity with NAT, self-collected swabs and saliva samples are likely to be somewhat less sensitive than recommended HCW- collected upper respiratory tract swabs.

-- If self-collection is used, it should be done under the instruction of a HCW.
-Mid-turbinate and anterior nares swabs can be self-collected.
-Other self-collection samples such as saliva are being assessed.
+self-collection is used, it would be best performed under the instruction of a HCW.
+Mid- turbinate and anterior nares swabs and saliva samples can be self-collected.

-- In the emergency department, wards and hospital environment, swabs should be collected by HCW using appropriate PPE.
+the emergency department, wards and hospital environment, nasal/oral swabs are the preferred sample and should be collected by HCW using appropriate PPE.